sorelmitra/verifit/Readme.md

    my_driver(data)
 ```

-(Similarly for the `my_second_driver` driver.)

-Now the framework will make sure to call `do_stuff` for each driver that is specified in the environment variable `MY_DRIVER`, or for all of them declared in the fixture.
+Now the framework will make sure to call `do_stuff` for each driver that is specified in the environment variable `MY_DRIVER`, or by default for the list declared in the fixture: `['my-service-rest', 'my-service-graphql', 'my-service-ui']`.
 Specifically, it will look for files named like this, in the same folder as your test file:

 - `my-service-rest-do_stuff.py`: Do stuff via REST.
 - `my-service-graphql-do_stuff.py`: Do stuff via GraphQL.
 - `my-service-ui-do_stuff.py`: Do stuff via UI.

+If you need to specify `MY_DRIVER`, do it like this: `MY_DRIVER='my-service-rest,my-service-ui' pytest my-tests`.
+This will run your tests for only the REST and UI drivers.

 In case a particular test does not make sense for a particular driver, mark it as such with: